 Subscriptions for our next season, A Choral Atlas, are on sale now!
 Visit our subscriptions page for more information on the upcoming 68th season and to purchase.
 You can also purchase subscriptions below.

 Tickets are non-refundable.
 You will receive your ticket by email within 48 hours of your purchase.
 Online ticket sales will end at 9am on the day of each concert.
+There is a minimum age of 6 years old.
 If you have any questions or do not receive your ticket, please email firstname.lastname@example.org.

 We will hold each presentation on a Sunday from 3 pm to about 4:30 pm.

 St. Louis Abbey

 To open the season we present a Missa Brevis written for the Chamber Chorus by a shining light of new music in Europe, Dobrinka Tabakova.* Her work will be complemented by polychoral works from Edward Naylor, John Rutter and Steven Stucky.*

 We offer songs in praise of wine, both literal and metaphorical, in pieces by Margaret Sandresky, E. J. Moeran and David Matthews.* A rarely heard Renaissance piece, the Missa Vinum Bonum by Orlandus Lassus completes a program that’s full-bodied and well-balanced, with a pleasant aftertaste that we hope will linger.

 Written in the face of Nazi aggression, Hugo Distler’s Christmas cantata is a landmark of German sacred music.
 Its reflective notes contrast with the obvious joy of carols from Charles Collins,* Sasha Johnson Manning,* and Ivan Moody.*